Career, Salary and Education Information

 Attentiveness.
 Flight attendants must be aware of any security or safety risks during the flight.
 They also must be attentive to passengers' needs in order to ensure a pleasant travel experience.

 Communication skills.
 Flight attendants should speak clearly, listen attentively, and interact effectively with passengers and other crewmembers.

 Customer-service skills.
 Flight attendants should have poise, tact, and resourcefulness to handle stressful situations and address passengers' needs.

 Decisionmaking skills.
 Flight attendants must be able to act decisively in emergencies.

 Physical stamina.
-Flight attendants may need to lift baggage and stand and walk for long periods.
+Flight attendants push, pull, and carry service items, open and close overhead bins, and stand and walk for long periods.

 Flight attendants receive an allowance for meals and accommodations while working away from home.
-Although attendants are required to purchase an initial set of uniforms and luggage, the airlines usually pay for replacements and upkeep.
+Although attendants may be required to purchase an initial set of uniforms and luggage, their employer usually pays for replacements and upkeep.
 Flight attendants generally are eligible for discounted airfare or free standby seats through their airline.
-Attendants often receive health and retirement benefits, and some airlines offer incentive pay for working holidays, nights, and weekends.

 Flight attendants may have variable schedules, and part-time work is common.